distante/saninn-logger/README.md

 - 'npm run serve' will load a local server with './index-es6.html' as entry point.
 It uses './script.js' as module loader.
 - 'npm run test -- --watch --coverage --silent' will run jest tests on each typescript change.

-* TODO: Pack all in one script...

 ### ToDo

-- Generate Auto Docs
+- Pack all development scripts into just one...

 ## Pull requests are welcome